top of page

 Best Theaters in Asheville—A Local’s Perspective

-Ever since mankind’s learned to bang two rocks together, we’ve been on the hunt for more and better methods of entertainment.
-Song.
-Dance.
-Puppet shows; that's a crowd pleaser.
-I’d even throw stand-up comedy in the mix, on a good day.
+Ever since mankind learned to bang two rocks together, we’ve been on the hunt for entertainment.
+Song, dance, puppet shows.
+Some people even enjoy standup comedy

-Now here in the twenty-first century, we’re sitting on a real stockpile of entertainment.
+Now here in the twenty-first century, we’re sitting on a true stockpile of entertainment.
 We're inundated with more motion pictures, stage plays, improv gangs, miniseries, limited series, world series, and thirty-second shorts than you can shake a stick at.
-What’s more, apparently all content ever made can fit in your own little old phone—thanks internet!
+What’s more all the content ever made can fit in your own little old phone.
+Thanks internet!

-And yet, I reckon a lot of us out there yearn for simpler days; the day of the theater, perhaps.
+And yet, I reckon many of us out there yearn for simpler days: the days of the movie theater.
 The big screen.
 The center stage.
-The smell of popcorn, and importantly, the shared experience of witnessing something truly extraordinary with your fellow audience.
-It gives you something to talk about over dinner, at the very least.
+The smell of popcorn, and the shared experience of witnessing something extraordinary with your fellow audience members.

-That’s all a long way of saying this week’s topic is the best theaters in Asheville and boy do we have some fierce competition.
-Please, read on.
+That’s all a long way of saying that this week’s topic is the best theaters in Asheville, and boy do we have some fierce competition. .

 Image from Unsplash

-Whenever I find another Ashevillean in the wild, I inevitably turn the conversation to Asheville Pizza and Brewing.
-Specifically, the question of whether they’ve been there, and how much they loved it.
+Whenever I find another Ashevillean in my travels, I inevitably turn the conversation to Asheville Pizza and Brewing.
 It’s something of a litmus test.
-Sure, you might’ve lived in Asheville, but did you have fun there?
+Sure, you might’ve lived in Asheville, but did you true live there?

-Hot pizza, pub food, local craft beer, cult-classics and first-run blockbusters all in hand.
+Here you'll find hot pizza, pub fare, local craft beer, cult-classics and first-run blockbusters all under one roof.
 That’s a recipe for a heck of a good time, if you ask me.
-And let me tell you: you’d be hard pressed to find a better deal on movie tickets out there, not in this economy.
+Plus, you’d be hard pressed to find a better deal on tickets out there, in this economy.

-Check out their website to buy your tickets ahead of time.
 If you work this great theater into your visit to Asheville, you’re getting dinner, a show, and a taste of one of my hometown’s favorite local amusements.
+Check out their website to get your tickets ahead of time.

-Hot Tip: Asheville Pizza’s got three locations; you’re looking for their north Asheville spot, on Merrimmon Avenue.
+Hot Tip: Asheville Pizza’s got three locations.
+The theater lies in their north Asheville spot, on Merrimmon Avenue.

 Image from Unsplash